-The Facility Emergency Response Coordinator (FERC) is responsible for ensuring that
+The Facility Emergency Response Coordinator (FERC) is responsible for ensuring that notifications are carried out in a timely manner but is not necessarily responsible for making the notifications.

 5.2.1 Internal Notification

 See Internal Notification and Contact List provided in the front of this ICP and in Appendix E.